Ebenezer Seaver

 Seaver was elected as a Democratic-Republican to the Eighth and to the four succeeding Congresses (March 4, 1803 – March 3, 1813).

-He was an unsuccessful candidate for reelection in 1812 to the Thirteenth Congress.

-He served as member of the State constitutional convention in 1820.
+He was one of six Democratic-Republican representatives to oppose the Twelfth Amendment to the United States Constitution.
+Seaver was an unsuccessful candidate for reelection in 1812 to the Thirteenth Congress.
+He served as member of the Massachusetts Constitutional Convention of 1820–1821.
 He was again a member of the State house of representatives in 1822, 1823, and 1826.
 He died in Roxbury, Massachusetts, March 1, 1844.